 Associate Professor, Hispanic Languages and Literature, Ph.D., Princeton University

-I work on textual culture in early colonial South America, particularly on epic poetry, historical accounts and geography.
-I am also interested in the material processes of production and circulation of texts within the Andean colonial Societies and in 20th century Peruvian discourses on the colonial past.
+Textual culture in early colonial South America, particularly epic poetry, history and geography; material processes of production and circulation of texts in colonial Andes; 20th century Peruvian discourses on the colonial past.
+Textual criticism.

 Associate Professor, Hispanic Languages and Literature, Ph.D., Tulane University

 20th Century Peninsular Studies; Spanish Cultural Studies, Spain and its Arab past, Immigration in Spain and Post-colonial theory.

 Assistant Professor, Women's and Gender Studies, Ph.D.
 University of Texas at Austin

 Her research interests include transnational feminist theory, race/ethnicity, indigenous rights, anthropology of the state and nationalism, immigration, and Latin America.
 One of her key interests is in theorizing and developing engaged and collaborative research methodologies.
 Her teaching includes courses on gender, social movements and Latin America, and an engaged research seminar and practicum.